 At the hotel

-A beach, gym and personal trainer, tennis courts, watersports centre, mountain bikes, beach volleyball, library, games room, boutique shop and free WiFi throughout.
-In rooms: TV with DVD player, air-conditioning, safe, minibar, free bottled water, blackout curtains, tea- and coffee-making facilities.
+A beach, gym and personal trainer, tennis courts, watersports centre, mountain bikes, beach volleyball, Wanderlust library, boutique shop and free WiFi throughout.
+In rooms: Interactive LED TV with IPTV and video on demand, air-conditioning, safe, tropical bar, free bottled water, blackout curtains or Romanian blinds, tea- and coffee-making facilities.

 Our favourite rooms

-The adjoining Ocean and Prestige Junior Suites are the best option for families that like to stay connected; although their beachside setting makes them a popular choice for all.
-Whether it’s your honeymoon or just another romantic retreat, the whirlpool baths and private sea-view balconies of the Honeymoon Junior Suites, will help set the mood for a loved-up getaway.
+The connecting Ocean and Prestige Junior Suites are the best option for families that like to stay connected; although their beachside setting makes them a popular choice for all.
+Whether it’s your honeymoon or just another romantic retreat, the double bath tubs and private sea-view balconies of the Sunset Junior Suites, will help set the mood for a loved-up getaway.